awslabs/amazon-kinesis-client/docs/multilang/configuring-credential-providers.md

 However, KCL now provides better extensibility to handle, and be enhanced to handle, additional configurations.
 This document should help multilang customers configure a suitable `CredentialProvider` (or contribute changes to support a new use case!).

+In KCL versions prior to 2.7, the `AWSCredentialsProvider` property used AWS SDK for Java 1.x provider names.
+When upgrading to KCL 2.7 or later, you must update to use AWS SDK v2 credentials provider names in your configuration.
+For a complete mapping of credential provider names between version 1.x and 2.x, see the [AWS SDK for Java migration guide — Credentials provider changes mapped between versions 1.x and 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/migration-client-credentials.html#credentials-changes-mapping).
+You also can refer to the following examples.

 ## Sample Provider Configuration

 In a Properties file, an `AwsCredentialsProperty` configuration might look like: